All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Your vomit contains blood or appears dark like coffee grounds

-• Vomiting does not resolve after two weeks at the same dose level
+• Vomiting doesn't resolve after two weeks at the same dose level

-Your provider has several options to help, including extending the time at your current dose before moving to the next level, stepping back to a lower dose temporarily, or prescribing an antiemetic to support you through the adjustment.
+Your provider has several options to help, including extending the time at your current dose before moving further, stepping back to a lower dose temporarily, or prescribing an antiemetic to support you through the adjustment.
 These are standard, routine modifications.

 Is vomiting more likely at the higher Wegovy doses?